vsbuffalo/gplyr/README.md

 # Experimental dplyr Extensions for Genomic Range Data

-These are some **experimental** (e.g. beware, things will change) functions that make working with genomic range data held in dataframes (or better, [tibbles](https://github.com/tidyverse/tibble)).
+These are some **experimental** (e.g. beware, things will change... including this uncreative package name) functions that make working with genomic range data held in dataframes (or better, [tibbles](https://github.com/tidyverse/tibble)).
 If you need more more elaborate genomic range operations in R, you almost certainly want Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).